haarbj/triviaFinal/README.md

 The following **optional** features are implemented:

-- [ ] Allow the user to choose a specific category of questions.
 - [X] Provide the user feedback on whether each question was correct before navigating to the next.

-The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!

 ## Video Walkthrough